nanoframework/Samples/samples/I2C/I2cMasterSlave/README.md

 Two ESP32 devices board.
 The code sample is demonstrative of the use of the I2C and I2C slave APIs.

+The native driver sets the GPIOs for the I2C bus to use internal pull-ups.
+For most scenarios, this is sufficient.
+However, for long buses strong pull-ups maybe required.

 ## Related topics

 ### Reference